chizzletaz/BakeAndBinge/README.md

 ### **User stories:**
 *First time users:*
 - As a first time user, I want to navigate easily across the site. —> nav bar, nav buttons.
-- As a first time user, I want to browse the recipes, so I can find inspiration for a recipe. —> home page with all recipes + browse per category.
+- As a first time user, I want to browse the recipes, so I can find inspiration for a recipe. —> recipe page with all recipes + browse per category.

 *General users:*
 - As a user, I want to be able to use the website on different screen sizes. —> responsive design
-- As a user, I want to search recipes by keyword(s), so I can find recipes more purposefully. —> search bar
+- As a user, I want to search recipes by keyword(s), so I can find recipes more purposefully. —> search option
 - As a user, I want to filter recipes by category, so I narrow down my search and/or search per category. —> filter buttons or select option
 - As a user, I want to sort the recipes by date, popularity, alphabet, so I can better choose a recipe. —> sort buttons.
+- As a user, I want to see if a recipe is gluten free, vegan, etc so I can find out quickly if it matches my diet. -> labels for gluten     free, vegan, etc.

 *Regular users:*
 - As a regular user, I want to have my own page, so I can manage my own recipes. —> register/login functionality.